Taywee/imagemusic/HowToUse.md

 [VGMusic](https://vgmusic.com/).
 If you find a site that lets you either get musicxml or midi, you should (counter-intuitively) probably go for the midi, because it's a simpler format and musicxml is more likely to have constructs that imagemusic won't convert well, like grace notes.
-Also make sure to remove all percussion, as that isn't yet supported.
+Also **make sure to remove all percussion tracsk, as that isn't yet supported.
+Keeping percussion tracks in the mix will likely cause errors.**

+The musicxml converter is also still pretty fresh and likely still quite buggy.
+If you can find a small musicxml file that produces bad behavior with the converter, you can submit it as a bug report on the issue tracker (see the bottom of this page).

 When your music is converted, you can review the TOML and maybe change some instruments and stuff.
 The conversion is very simple and will not try to take